kimhy365/AttentionCNN/README.md

 # Attention-based CNN for Small Object Classification
-*(Published in IEEE Transactions on Instrumentation and Measurement)*
+*(Submitted in IEEE Transactions on Instrumentation and Measurement)*
 ➡️ **[Read the Paper](https://doi.org/10.xxxx/yourpaperdoi)**

 ## 📚 Overview